 Are you a frequent traveller?
 Then you might want some silence with the help of the best noise-cancelling headphones.
 We also have a round-up of the best running headphones for you fitness fanatics.
 Just in time for Christmas and the subsequent New Year health kick.

 What type of headphones should you buy?

-In-ear Headphones: Good if you want the most discreet headphones possible.
-Sometimes called IEM, which stands for inner-ear monitor.
-The only real downsides to in-ear headphones are some people don’t like the feel of the tips in their ear canals, and that most don’t sound quite as good as a full-size pair.
+In-ear Headphones: Also known as earphones, as well as IEM, which stands for in-ear monitor.
+This is the discreet option as in-ears don’t take up much space.
+They’re not for everyone, though – some don’t like the feel of the tips in their ear canals, and most don’t sound quite as good as a full-sized pair.